ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 Ansible easily supports all of these options via an external inventory system.
 The contrib/inventory directory contains some of these already -- including options for EC2/Eucalyptus, Rackspace Cloud, and OpenStack, examples of some of which will be detailed below.

-:doc:`tower` also provides a database to store inventory results that is both web and REST Accessible.
+:ref:`ansible_tower` also provides a database to store inventory results that is both web and REST Accessible.
 Tower syncs with all Ansible dynamic inventory sources you might be using, and also includes a graphical inventory editor.
 By having a database record of all of your hosts, it's easy to correlate past event history and see which ones have had failures on their last playbook runs.

-For information about writing your own dynamic inventory source, see :doc:`dev_guide/developing_inventory`.
+For information about writing your own dynamic inventory source, see :ref:`developing_inventory`.

 .. _cobbler_example: